Pre Divorce Counseling Benefits

 Emotional well-being

 Research shows that divorce can have a significant impact on the emotional well-being of individual spouses.
 In a study of over 2,000 participants experiencing a divorce, researchers found that symptoms of anxiety and depression were increased, along with a higher rate of substance use disorders.
-Divorce counseling sessions can help you work through difficult emotions that may accompany separating from your spouse.
-A counselor can give you insights into the sources of your feelings and how you can express yourself in a healthy way.
-For example, they might suggest journaling, which has been proven effective in reducing stress and unwanted mental health symptoms.
+Therapy can be an essential tool in addressing these challenges.

 Finances

 Divorce might also affect your finances.
 It can be stressful to figure out how the finances are going to work if you now have to manage the bills and deal with any financial duress you experienced during the divorce.
-If you or your spouse were financially dependent on one another, you may talk to your therapist about how to move forward with your new financial plan.
+If you or your spouse were financially dependent on one another, you may talk to your divorce therapist about how to move forward with your new financial plan.

 Activities and routine